 What Is Homemade Bangers and Mash?

-Bangers and Mash is a traditional Irish dish that you’d typically find on an Irish pub menu, like smoked corned beef or a corned beef sandwich.
-However, this recipe doesn’t contain beef.
-It involves making succulent savory sausages in a flavorful sauce and serving them with mashed potatoes.
+Bangers and Mash is a traditional British and Irish dish that you’d typically find on a pub menu, like smoked corned beef or a corned beef sandwich.
+It involves making succulent, savory sausages in a flavorful sauce and serving them with mashed potatoes.

 Irish Sausage Plate with Stout Mustard Cream | Kita Roberts GirlCarnivore.com